Stig Krohn Haaland

-Stig Krohn Haaland (born 23 February 1975) is a retired Norwegian football defender and later manager.
+Stig Krohn Haaland (born 23 February 1975) is a Norwegian former professional footballer and manager.

+Career

 Hailing from Haugesund, he started his youth career in Vard and joined Haugar as a junior player.
 In late 1993, Haugar merged to form FK Haugesund, where Haaland played for the senior team from 1994.
 He was known for a precise left foot.
 In May 1995 he was loaned out to Nord, later making a permanent move.
 In the autumn of 1996 he moved to Århus to study, and played for the B team of Aarhus Fremad, but was promoted to the first team and made his debut in the Danish Superliga.
 He soon became regular on left back.

-In 1999 Aarhus Fremad were relegated, and the club faced severe financial problems.
+In 1999 Aarhus Fremad was relegated, and the club faced severe financial problems.
 According to reports, the wages of February 2000 were delayed.
 For the 2000–01 season, Haaland went into his last contract year.
 In October 2000, he was struck by manager Frank Pingel during practice.
 The news went around Denmark and Norway, and Pingel's manager spell was terminated.
 Haaland also desired to leave the club in the winter.
 He went on trial at Hamkam and was subsequently signed.

-Playing one and a half season for Hamkam, he was loaned by SK Brann in August 2002.
+Playing one and a half seasons for Hamkam, he was loaned by SK Brann in August 2002.
 Brann did not opt to buy the player, and Haaland missed the entire 2003 season due to injury.
 He was released and joined Sandefjord on a one-year contract.
 After seeing the contract through, he had several offers from Norway and went on trial with Randers and Silkeborg before signing for FK Haugesund.